What is a Secret Society?

 Often Grand Masters or high-level members remain anonymous.
 The secrets of the society are not usually written down, and this encourages a master-pupil dynamic.

 The unifying factor of most secret societies is the need for secrecy, and this informs how they are structured and how they share knowledge.
-A secret society offers members separatism from the “outside” world, but the ranks within the group further separate members and add to the secrecy.
+Higher levels of secret societies may be as secret from the lower levels as the society itself is from the rest of the world.

 Rituals, Ceremonies, and Symbolism